What Is Epsilon Naught In Physics

 Trends and Latest Developments

 The value of epsilon naught is not a subject of active research in the sense of trying to find a "better" value.
 Since it is derived from the defined values of the speed of light and permeability of free space, its value is fixed within the SI system.
-However, ongoing research continues to refine our understanding of the fundamental constants and their interrelationships, which indirectly impacts the context in which we understand epsilon naught.
+Still, ongoing research continues to refine our understanding of the fundamental constants and their interrelationships, which indirectly impacts the context in which we understand epsilon naught.

 One notable trend is the ongoing effort to redefine the SI units based on fundamental physical constants.
 The ampere, which is directly related to the definition of μ₀ and thus ε₀, was redefined in 2019 based on the elementary electric charge (e).
 This redefinition has led to a more consistent and accurate system of units, further solidifying the importance of fundamental constants like epsilon naught.